THE LATEST TARIFF UPDATES

 - Ultimate consignee Tax ID (Social Security Number) – collected by the shipping partner

-- A Merchandise Processing Fee (MPF) of $32.71 or 0.3464% of the shipment’s value (the higher of the two), charged by U.S. customs.
+- A Merchandise Processing Fee (MPF) charged by U.S. customs.

 - Manufacturer Identification Details (MID), along with material composition details for any apparel items within the shipment.